neil-unomaha/CIF_CYBR_8950/README.md

 #### Research Questions

 * What are the barriers/enablers of api integration for a CIF?
 * If there are barriers, how can they be mitigated?
 * How does mitigating the barriers increase efficiency?
 * What are the required attributes for a CIF framework to be used in a university setting?
 * To what degree does the current CIF satisfy those required API  endpoints?

-**Keywords:** [put in keywords here to use when looking for literature]
+**Keywords:** Dockerization Hardening, Web Services, Systems Architecture Integration, Process Automation

 ### Technical Plan